Buckle up, folks! We’re about to dive headfirst into the exhilarating world of Agile Scrum.

 So, what’s the deal with Agile and Scrum?
 Well, let’s imagine Agile as a mind state.
 It’s like this chill philosophy that’s all about flexibility, working closely with customers, and being on your toes for change.

 Now, Scrum is like Agile’s sidekick, its muscle.
 It’s a concrete framework that helps us put Agile thoughts into action.
-It has clear-cut steps, defines roles, and helps us bring the Agile spirit to life.
+It has clear-cut steps, defines roles like the Scrum master for which there is certified scrum master training, and helps us bring the Agile spirit to life.

 Core Principles of Agile Scrum